dendibakh/perf-book/chapters/9-Optimizing-Computations/9-3 Loop Optimizations.md

 Loop unrolling is a well-known optimization; still, many people are confused about it and try to unroll the loops manually.
 I suggest that no developer should unroll any loop by hand.
 First, compilers are very good at doing this and usually do loop unrolling quite optimally.
 The second reason is that processors have an "embedded unroller" thanks to their out-of-order speculative execution engine (see [@sec:uarch]).
 While the processor is waiting for the load from the first iteration to finish, it may speculatively start executing the load from the second iteration assuming there are no loop-carry dependencies.
 This spans to multiple iterations ahead, effectively unrolling the loop in the instruction Reorder Buffer (ROB).

-**Loop Strength Reduction (LSR)**.
-The idea of LSR is to replace expensive instructions with cheaper ones.
+**Loop Strength Reduction (LSR)**: replace expensive instructions with cheaper ones.
 Such transformation can be applied to all expressions that use an induction variable.
 Strength reduction is often applied to array indexing.
 Compilers perform LSR by analyzing how the value of a variable evolves across the loop iterations.
 In LLVM, it is known as Scalar Evolution (SCEV).
 In [@lst:LSR], it is relatively easy for a compiler to prove that the memory location `b[i*10]` is a linear function of the loop iteration number `i`, thus it can replace the expensive multiplication with a cheaper addition.

 Listing: Loop Strength Reduction